parsiya/parsiya.net/content/post/2015/2015-10-08-hipchat-part-1-where-did-the-traffic-go.markdown

     ...

 ## 2.2 – 54.231.81.2 – s3-website-us-east-1.amazonaws.com
 This is where things start to become interesting.
-Let’s re-use our old tricks.
+Let's re-use our old tricks.

     PS C:\> nslookup 54.231.81.2
     Server:  zzzz.com